 Taking Courses in Other iSchool Programs

-As a MIM student, you are enrolled in one of the MIM campus programs as your home program, either at College Park or Shady Grove.
-You may take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course that meet the requirements and schedule of your program.
+As a MIM student, you may take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course that meets the requirements and schedule of your program.

 You also have the opportunity to take INFM, LBSC, or INST courses offered at both College Park or Shady Grove.
 Please note that campuses are subject to University fees, program specific enrollment constraints, and capacity limitations.